PennLINC/xcpEngine/docs/flywheel.rst

    inst.txt
    task.json

-The zipped file is attach to `taskfile` in the inout directory of xcpengine gear in flywheel (check figure above)
+The zipped file is attach to `taskfile` in the input directory of xcpengine gear on flywheel (check the figure above)

 The length of the  weight must be equal to the number of events as shown above.